Nightmare Cinema

-Nightmare Cinema is a 2018 American horror anthology film featuring work by directors Alejandro Brugués, Joe Dante, Mick Garris, Ryūhei Kitamura, and David Slade.
+Nightmare Cinema is a 2018 American horror anthology film.
+It comprises five segments and a wraparound, directed by Alejandro Brugués, Joe Dante, Mick Garris, Ryūhei Kitamura, and David Slade.
+The cast features Mickey Rourke, Richard Chamberlain, Patrick Wilson, Eric Nelsen, Elizabeth Reaser, Adam Godley, Ezra Buzzington and Annabeth Gish.

-The film marks the final film role of actor Richard Chamberlain before his death in 2025.
+The film premiered at the 2018 Fantasia International Film Festival.
+It received a limited theatrical release in the United States, before being releasing on streaming services.
+This marks the final film role for Chamberlain before his death in March 2025.

 Plot

+The film comprises five segments and a wraparound, The Projectionist (D: Mick Garris).
 Five strangers converge at a haunted movie theater owned by The Projectionist (Mickey Rourke).
 Once inside, the audience members witness a series of screenings that shows them their deepest fears and darkest secrets over five tales.